 The curriculum of the MFE program is entirely in English.
 Consequently, applicants must be able to understand rapidly spoken English, read English with ease and be able to express themselves in English both orally and in writing.
 Success in an international examination of English such as the TOEFL is a plus but not mandatory for admission in the MFE.

 Specific requirements for EPFL students

 To be admitted in the Financial engineering master, EPFL students will need to have a minimum average grade of 4.5 (average grade over the entire Bachelor’s).
 This criteria is however not a guarantee of admission as the quality of application, the relevance of the followed Bachelor’s compared to the Master’s of interest, and the motivation of the candidate will also be assessed by the admission committee

 Current EPFL bachelor students who have applied for the MFE and who have not been admitted to the program will nonetheless be accepted in the master program of their original field of study.

-Applications can be filled online from the beginning of November to the 15th of January, or from the 16th of January to the 15th of April.
+Applications can be filled online from mid-November to the 15th of December, or from the 16th of December to the 15th of April.